-Welcome to Sudeley Castle Lodge No.8976, in the Province of Gloucestershire, of the United Grand Lodge of England
+Welcome to Sudeley Castle Lodge No. 8976, in the Province Of Gloucestershire, Of the United Grand Lodge of England

 Worshipful Master W. Bro.
-Ryan T. Dyer
+Robert O'Donoghue

 We originally met in Sudeley Castle in Winchcombe, but are now based at the Masonic Hall, Stow on the Wold, Gloucestershire